"A Master of Myriad Styles"

 Composer Henry Dehlinger is an exciting arrival on the contemporary classical music scene.
-Hailed by Gramophone as “a master of myriad styles planted largely in tonal soil" and "a pianist of exceptional fluency," his vocal, chamber, and orchestral works are helping shape the landscape of 21st century American music.
+Hailed by Gramophone Magazine as “a master of myriad styles planted largely in tonal soil" and "a pianist of exceptional fluency," his vocal, chamber, and orchestral works are helping shape the landscape of 21st century American music.

 Throughout Dehlinger’s output, one finds a modern musical language that is evocative yet familiar.
 It makes use of eclecticism while being rooted in the American vernacular, whether he is writing for small ensembles, symphony orchestras, or solo voice and piano.
 In his large-scale vocal and choral works, he renders themes from a diverse palette of musical styles to amplify the texts he is setting.
 These fragments are then woven into meaningful aural experiences that are at once epic and intimate.